Home > Pet Insurance > Pet Insurance for Rabbits

 What does pet insurance for rabbits cover?

 Rabbit insurance is a specialised form of pet insurance designed to provide cover for the health and well-being of pet rabbits in Australia.
-Just as with dogs and cats, rabbits can face a range of health challenges, and having rabbit insurance can help alleviate the financial burden of veterinary care.
+Cover may include:

-- Veterinary fees: the cost of veterinary care for your pet to treat injury and illness.
+- Veterinary fees: the cost to treat your pet's injury and illness.

-- Diagnostic examinations: the cost of MRI, NMRI, CT or CAT scans.
+- Diagnostic tests: the cost of diagnostic examinations.

-- Dental care: coverage for dental check-ups, dental cleaning and issues such as removal or repair of misaligned or retained deciduous teeth, and teeth rasping and de-burring.
+- Dental care: coverage for dental check-ups, dental cleaning and other issues.

-- Advertising and reward expenses: advertising costs and the reward offered and paid to recover your pet in the event it is stolen or goes missing.
+- Advertising and reward expenses: advertising costs and reward if your pet is stolen or goes missing.

-- Third-party liability: coverage for compensation, claimant’s costs, legal expenses and defence costs if your rabbit is in an incident causing property damage, injury, illness or fatality for which you are legally responsible.
+- Third-party liability: coverage for compensation and legal costs if your rabbit is in an incident causing damage or injury.

 Are there any limitations or exclusions on pet insurance for rabbits?

 While rabbit insurance offers valuable protection, it’s essential to be aware of potential limitations and exclusions that might affect the extent of coverage you receive.
-The coverage provided by each policy can vary, so it is important to check the product disclosure statement (PDS), but restrictions may include:
+Restrictions may include:

 - Pre-existing conditions: these are health issues your rabbit had before the policy’s start date.

-- Age limits: you may only be able to take out new insurance for rabbits within a certain age range, generally between 8 weeks and 5 years.
+- Age limits: you may only be able to take out new insurance for rabbits within a certain age range.

-- Waiting periods: this is a set amount of time that must pass before coverage becomes active for specific conditions or treatments, generally 21 days for rabbits.
+- Waiting periods: this is a set amount of time that must pass before coverage becomes active for specific conditions or treatments..

 - Location: coverage might vary based on your location within Australia – for example, rabbits cannot be kept as pets or insured in Queensland.